pyscaffold/pyscaffold/docs/extensions.rst

 represents a ``project/folder`` directory in the file system containing two entries.
-The first entry is a file named `file.txt` with content `Hello World!` while the second entry is an sub-directory named `another-folder`.
+The first entry is a file named `file.txt` with content `Hello World!` while the second entry is a sub-directory named `another-folder`.
 In turn, `another-folder` contains an empty file named `empty-file.txt`.

 Additionally, tuple values are also allowed in order to specify some useful